Canberra law firm United Legal has Peter Glover as its most senior legal practitioner.

 Pete then left and spent several months working for the Department of Veterans’ Affairs but couldn’t stand the idea of trying to cut people who’d fought for the country from their pensions.
 Pete then went to work for the Corporate Legal Office of the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 He later spent some time with a private company and then joined the private sector law firm, Scott Campbell Sheils.

-Now if you know anything about the legal profession, you know most lawyers actually act as either a solicitor or a barrister.
-All of us in Canberra are admitted as both barristers and solicitors but you will generally choose a different path to practice in.
+You may know most lawyers actually act as either a solicitor or a barrister.
+All of us in Canberra are admitted as both barristers and solicitors but will generally choose one path or the other to practice in.

 Peter Sheils was a very successful and aggressive QC that for one reason or another had decided to stop working as a barrister and come back and work as a solicitor.

 This was particularly fortunate for Pete.
 Most solicitors would be lucky to instruct a QC two or three times a year.
 Pete had one in the office next door to mentor him and tutor him for many years.
 This mentoring and tutoring has provided for the soul of the firm United Legal.

 Peter Sheils QC was a man that would never taken a backwards step.
 He had unbinding loyalty to not only his lawyers, but also was a man who was fiercely devoted to workers.
 These included blue collar workers and small business people.
 He absolutely hated the way large corporations could treat them or hated seeing people treated unfairly.

 Peter Sheils QC wanted to retire and the firm was subsequently largely sold off to another firm.

 Pete however went on to engage in some other business ventures, only running a small practice of 20 clients or so.